What's new

 The EI is proud of collaborating with the following organisations in our programme development:

-Leadership in health and safety for a dynamic and innovative onshore wind industry
+Leading health and safety for the onshore wind industry

 Key highlights